ankitects/anki-manual/src/backups.md

 After backups are two days old, Anki will start removing some of the older ones.
 You can control how many daily, weekly and monthly backups you'd like to keep.

+Backups created with 2.1.50 will not be importable into older Anki versions.

 ### Older Anki versions

 Each time your collection is closed (when closing Anki, switching